tartley/belter/README.md

 ## TODO

-* where should we do window resize handler for realz?
 * shapes have a color
 * draw shapes in correct position
 * draw shapes in correct orientation
 * camera.
 Hmm.
-How to pass in both:
+How to pass in all of:
     * perspective transform (fixed)
     * camera transform (per frame)
     * item transform (per primitive)
+    * where should we do window resize handler for realz?
 * bodies may consist of polygons, which are tessellated into triangles
 * screenshot in readme?
 * Produce a linux executable: